stephband/scribe/README.md

 There is no provision for choosing a 'minor' key.
 Declare its relative major.

-The key is the key signature pre-transpose.
+The key is the key signature pre-transposition.
 If `scribe.transpose` is something other than `0`, the key signature is transposed.

 ### `meter="4/4"`